 Why ask this survey question?

-This is another important perspective on the success of your outreach programs.
-Church leaders often have insight from other organizations and experiences that can be valuable to your programs.
+Church leaders often have valuable insights from other organizations and experiences that can benefit your programs.

 Why ask this survey question?